Food waste? I’m guilty.

 Don’t live or die by the expiration date: The expiration date, in many cases, is a recommendation more than a rule.
 If a food still smells and tastes good even though the expiration date has come and gone, it’s probably still OK.

-Cook with remainders: See this great list from Planet Green on foods you should take a second look at.
-This means saving your veggie scraps to make broth; saving seafood shells to make seafood stock, or even melting down leftover cheeses to make a cheese dip.
+Cook with remainders: Save your veggie scraps to make broth; save seafood shells to make seafood stock, or even melt down leftover cheeses to make a cheese dip.

 Even greater commitment